xiaq/hlwm-scripts/README.rst

   * New ``conkyfmt`` and ``conkyrc`` to show system status battery gauge, memory gauge and CPU usage *timeline*

-  * A "global tab bar" showing titles of all window in current frame, with current window highlighted.
-Titles are clickable too.

   * A screenshot of the panel in action: https://www.dropbox.com/s/56pgh3ix8xbp2et/mydzen.png